All the Things She Said: Commercial performance

 A high demand for imports of "All the Things She Said" in the UK caused it to debut at number 57 on the UK Singles Chart.
 It rose to number 44 and ascended to the top of the charts the following week after its official release, making t.A.T.u. the first Russian act to reach number one in the UK.
 The song spent four weeks at one on the UK Singles Chart and remained in the charts for 15 weeks, earning a platinum certification from the British Phonographic Industry (BPI), selling more than 600,000 copies.

-As of February 2018, the track has 529,000 combined sales to its name, including 6.7 streams since 2014.
+As of February 2018, the single has 529,000 combined sales to its name, including 6.7 million streams since 2014.
 It also reached number one on the Irish Singles Chart for four consecutive weeks.
 The song peaked at number one in several European countries, including Austria, Denmark, Germany, Italy, Romania, and Spain.
 The song spent four consecutive weeks at number one on the Italian Singles Chart and stayed in the charts for 16 weeks.

-On 23 March 2003, the song debuted at number one on the Australian Singles Chart and stayed at number one for two non-consecutive weeks.
-The song remained in the chart for 11 weeks and was certified platinum by the Australian Recording Industry Association (ARIA).
-"All the Things She Said" debuted at number 49 on the New Zealand Singles Chart and reached number one five weeks later.
+On 23 March 2003, "All the Things She Said" debuted at number one on the Australian Singles Chart and later returned for a week.
+It remained on the chart for 11 weeks and was certified platinum by the Australian Recording Industry Association (ARIA).
+It debuted at number 49 on the New Zealand Singles Chart and reached number one five weeks later.
 It was certified gold by Recorded Music NZ for shipments of 7,500 units.
-In the US, the song peaked at number 20 on the Billboard Hot 100 chart.
-This is the group's only single to chart on the Hot 100, as well as being the highest-charting song by a Russian act in the US.
+In the US, it peaked at number 20 on the Billboard Hot 100 chart (the group's only hit here).